 Once a project is selected for study, it enters Stage 0, which is the feasibility study stage that allows for multiple alternatives to be considered and determines if a project is truly feasible.
 Stage 0, as it relates to this project, was completed in 2016 with a final round of public meetings and the release of the Stage 0 document, available for review on i10br.com.
 For this project, Stage 0 resulted in one basic concept that moved into Stage 1, Planning and Environmental.
 During this stage, the project is further refined to the extent that the range of positive and negative effects can be reasonably estimated.
 Further, potential community mitigation and enhancements are considered in Stage 1.
 Stage 1 involves public meetings, a public hearing, and a decision document, in this case, an Environmental Assessment.

-We anticipate holding a round of public meetings, one in West Baton Rouge Parish and one or two in East Baton Rouge Parish in spring 2018.
+We anticipate holding a round of public meetings, one in West Baton Rouge Parish and one or two in East Baton Rouge Parish in summer 2018.
 The team will present updated traffic study results, an update on the project concept studied in detail since completion of the Stage 0, a summary of potential positive and negative effects (to include construction staging areas), potential community mitigation and enhancement measures, and offer an opportunity to provide public input on the materials presented.

 The noise study along with potential barrier locations and other noise mitigation measures will be presented during the public meetings and at the public hearing(s).